Elders:

 A favorite hymn of Derek's is "Holy, Holy, Holy."

 Jacob Schumaker is a West Michigan native.
 Jacob grew up in the OPC, and he and his family started attending Community Presbyterian in 2018 when they moved to the Kalamazoo area for work.
-He and his wife Liz have two children.
+He and his wife Liz have three children.
 He was ordained as a deacon in 2022.

 One of Jacob's favorite scripture passages is 1 Peter 1:3–5